mk12/sicp/notes/notes.md

 - This style of programming is often called _message passing_.

-### Extended Exercise: Interval arithmetic
+### Extended Exercise: Interval Arithmetic

 - We want to design a system that allows us to manipulate inexact quantities with known precision (uncertainty).
 - To do this, we need arithmetic operations for combining intervals -- ranges of possible values.

-## Hierarchical data the closure property
+## Hierarchical Data and the Closure Property

 - Paris form a primitive "glue" for compound data objects.
 - We can visualize cons pairs with _box-and-pointer_ notation.